Secure Distributed Storage and Decentralized Data Exchange

 Transfer ownership of digital assets (e.g. and titles, vehicle registrations).

-Track and trace a product in a value chain (e.g. a food supply chain).
+Track and trace a product with a value chain (e.g. a food supply chain).

 Share confidential information directly between members within a private group.

-Source always up to date data across applications.
+Source always up to date customer data across applications.

 Storing data on the blockchain is both impractical and expensive.
 By using the Smart Vault you can store your application's state information on a decentralized datastore that is managed by smart contracts.
 Storage costs are eliminated since users of your application store and manage data within a Smart Vault that they own.